+Objective 1.
 Offer degrees, certificates, and experiences designed for today and tomorrow

 Expose students to multiple high-impact educational practices such as community engagement, writing in the disciplines, research and creative activity, study abroad/away, internships, leadership and capstone experiences.

-Develop flexible academic programs that ensure accessibility, inspire lifelong learning, and prepare graduates to meet the demands of the 21st century and the future needs of industry.
+Develop flexible academic programs that ensure accessibility, inspire lifelong learning, and prepare graduates to meet the current and future needs of industry.

-Prepare students to succeed in the 21st century by exposing them to differences in culture and ways of thinking, equity issues, and the advantages of an inclusive society.
+Prepare students to succeed in their careers by challenging them to demonstrate intellectual curiosity, by thoughtfully engaging with people who hold differing viewpoints.

 Consult with alumni and employers to ensure all programs are contemporary and relevant.

 Increase academic program offerings that accommodate working students, adult learners, and graduate student populations through delivery of online, evening and weekend courses.